zobayer098/hackathon2025/README.md

     ```
     Check for any errors during the deployment, since updated app code will not get deployed if errors occur.

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use,
+either by deleting the resource group in the Portal or running `azd down`.

 ## Tracing and Monitoring

 You can view console logs in Azure portal.
 You can get the link to the resource group with the azd tool: